-We know, brethren, that the ceremony, such as it was, began with an opening prayer and then there was a "reading" of the history.
-(Many later documents refer to this "reading.")
-In those days, brethren, 99 masons in 100 could not read, and we believe, therefore, that they selected particular sections of the history which they memorized and recited from memory.
+We know that the ceremony, such as it was, began with an opening prayer and then there was a 'reading' of the history.
+(Many later documents refer to this 'reading'.)
+In those days, 99 masons in 100 could not read, and we believe, therefore, that they selected particular sections of the history which they memorized and recited from memory.
 To read the whole text, even if they could read, would have taken much too long.
-So the second part of the ceremony was the "reading."
+So the second part of the ceremony was the 'reading'.

-Then we find an instruction which appears regularly in practically every document, usually in English, but very often in Latin, and it says: "Then one of the elders holds out a book" (sometimes "the book", sometimes the "Bible", sometimes the "Holy Bible") and he who is to be admitted, places his hand thereon."

-In that position the regulations were read out to him and after the regulations had been read, he took the oath, a simple oath of fidelity to the king, to the master and to the craft, that he would obey the regulations and never bring the craft to shame.
-This was a direct lift from the guild oath, which was probably the only form that they knew; no frills, no penalties, no penalties, a simple oath of fidelity to the king, the employer (the master) and to the trade.
+Then, we find an instruction, which appears regularly in practically every document, usually in Latin, and it says: 'Then one of the elders holds out a book [sometimes "the book", sometimes the "Bible", and sometimes the "Holy Bible"] and he or they that are to be admitted shall place their hand thereon, and the following Charges shall be read.'
+In that position the regulations were read out to the candidate and he took the oath, a simple oath of fidelity to the king, to the master and to the craft, that he would obey the regulations and never bring the craft to shame.
+This was a direct lift from the guild oath, which was probably the only form that they knew; no frills, no penalties, a simple oath of fidelity to the king, the employer (the master) and to the trade.

 From this point onwards, the oath becomes the heart and marrow, the crucial centre of every masonic ceremony.
-The Regius, which is the first of the versions to survive, emphasizes this in a particular way and it is worth quoting here.
+The Regius, which is the first of the versions to survive, emphasizes this and it is worth quoting here.
 After the reading of the Charges in the Regius Manuscript, we get these words:

-"And all the points hereinbefore

-To all of them he must be sworn,

-And all shall swear the same oath

-Of the masons, be they willing, be they loth"
+'And all the points hereinbefore To all of them he must be sworn, And all shall swear the same oath Of the masons, be they willing, be they loth'

-Whether they liked it or not, if they wanted to get into the craft, there was only one key that would open the door, and that was the mason's oath.
-The importance which the Regius attaches to it, we find repeated, over and over again, not in the same words, but the emphasis is still there.
+Whether they liked it or not, there was only one key that would open the door into the craft and that was the mason's oath.
+The importance, which the Regius attaches to it, we find repeated over and over again, not in the same words, but the emphasis is still there.
 The oath or obligation is the key to the admission ceremony.

-So there I have described for you the earliest ceremony and now I can justify the title of my paper, "Six Hundred Years of Craft Ritual."
+So there I have described for you the earliest ceremony and now I can justify the title of my paper, Six Hundred Years of Craft Ritual.
 We have 1356 as the date of the beginnings of mason trade organization, and around 1390 the earliest evidence which indicates a ceremony of admission.
 Split the difference.
 Somewhere between those two dates is when it all started.
 That is almost exactly 600 years of provable history and we can prove every stage of our development from then onwards.